Prince12Alimardon/ICG-academy/README.md

 # ICG-academy
-This is ICG IT Academy Bot
+This is ICG IT Academy Bot Back End codes